-As you all know, Zoom has become the veritable king of online-meeting platforms, and is widely used by corporates as well as Universities.
+As you all know, Zoom has become the veritable king of online-meeting platforms and is widely used by corporates and universities.

-Online meetings however come with their own set of problems, for example, every time you want to change anything in video, you have to go to zoom settings first.
+Online meetings, however, come with their own set of problems.
+For example, every time you want to change anything in video, you have to go to zoom settings first.
 But isn’t that impractical, especially when you are presenting something and immediately want to zoom-in or blur the background.
 What if you need to turn the camera off right away because your roommate has unknowingly entered the camera frame.
-Today we will solve all these problems using Python and computer vision.
+Today we will solve all these problems using Python and computer vision – Mediapipe Gesture Recognition.

 - Setting Up the Development Environment